-- the scale of the project and activities versus the funding sought - the contribution of additional cash or in-kind support - whether the funding sought, and individual line items identified in the budget, are necessary for the successful completion of the project - whether two quotes have been provided for contractor costs and any other expenditure items over \$5,000 (excluding GST).
+- the scale of the project and activities versus the funding sought - cost of the project versus the time and resources requested - whether there is a contribution of additional cash or in-kind support - whether the funding sought, and individual line items identified in the budget, are necessary for the successful completion of the project - whether two quotes have been provided for contractor costs, hire of vehicle or boats and any other expenditure items over \$5,000 (excluding GST).

-4. Encourages community/volunteer engagement in the protection of Queensland's threatened species

-This includes the extent the project will increase community/volunteer participation in project activities.
+4. Encourages community/volunteer engagement in the protection of Queensland's threatened species-20% the extent the proposed project engages volunteers and the community in environmental activities and/or demonstrates community benefit.
+Projects that undertake citizen science activities will be highly regarded.

-The assessment criteria is not weighted.
+This includes:

-Where relevant, an applicant's past performance under another grant program managed by the department, including if there are any outstanding reports, will be taken into consideration.
+Where relevant, an applicant's past performance under the Community Sustainability Action Grant or any another grant program managed by the department, including if there are any outstanding reports, will be taken into consideration.